atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 tags: [logica, lego, sql, bigquery]
 ---

 It has been a few weeks since my last post.
-I am still taking some time to get the right mood and consistency for writing :grin:.
+I am still taking some time to get the right mood and consistency for writing 😁.
 Here, I will explain a little bit about Logica, a language that I had been learning for the past weeks.
 Since the post is too long, I had to break it down into parts.
 So, here goes part 1.
 I will update this space when the next part has been published.

 ## Introduction